Finite-Time Error Bounds for Greedy-GQ: Finite-Time Error Bound for Greedy-GQ

 For the first bias term in \eqref{eq:bias_decompose}, under the Markovian setting, $\theta_t$ is a function of $O_1,...,O_{t-1}$, and thus is dependent on $O_t$, which makes the estimator biased.
 Our analysis employs a novel information theoretic technique \cite{bhandari2018finite} to bound the bias caused by this coupling.

-The second term in \eqref{eq:bias_decompose} is due to the tracking error in the two timescale update, which is the most challenging part in our analysis.
+The second term in \eqref{eq:bias_decompose} is due to the tracking error $z_t\triangleq \omega_t-\omega^*(\theta_t)$ in the two timescale update, which is the most challenging part in our analysis.
 As $\theta_t$ changes at every time step, the limit of the fast timescale $\omega^*(\theta_t)$ also varies.
-Therefore, in the analysis of the tracking error, the change in $\theta_t$ also need to be taken into consideration.
-To solve this issue we develop a new technique that bound the error in terms of the slow timescale, i.e., $\theta_t$.
-Compared to previous works, where the tracking error bound is independent of the slow timescale parameter $\theta_t$, our technique can obtain a much tighter error bound on the tracking error and thus an improved overall sample complexity.
+Therefore, in the analysis of the tracking error, the change in $\theta_t$ also need to be taken into consideration. {The previous analyses of the tracking error were conducted using two approaches.
+The first approach involved using the size of a sample batch, resulting in a batch of size $\mathcal{O}(\epsilon^{-1})$.
+However, this approach yields a constant bound and is not applicable to our single-sample online fashion, where only a single sample is used at each step.
+The second approach, as seen in \cite{wang2020finite}, treats the update of $z_t$ as a single time-scale, bounds the tracking error individually, and only considers its convergence in terms of $T$.
+However, the convergence of the tracking error should also depend on the convergence of the slow time scale, i.e., $\theta$.
+In our analysis, we develop a framework that enables us to characterize the relationship between the two time scales and bound the tracking error in terms of both $T$ and $\theta$ simultaneously.
+Namely, we show that $\frac{\sum^{T-1}_{t=0}\mathbb{E}[\Vert z_t\Vert ^2]}{T}\leq \mathcal{O}\Bigg(\frac{1}{T^{1-b}}+\frac{\log T}{T^b}+ \frac{\sum^{T-1}_{t=0}\mathbb{E}[\Vert \nabla J(\theta_t) \Vert ^2]}{T} \Bigg)$, where the convergence of $\nabla J(\theta)$ further introduces a tighter error bound on $z_t$, and results in an improved sample complexity.}